Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	2. Add row span dynamic change function for delete function -- finished
+	3. To fit the multiple row behavior and some special relationship between each row.
+I make a brand new delete function for business page
+		-- finished
 	# Changed
 	1. Set the document department basic color theme
 		-- finished